truist/reveal.js/thailand.md

 If we hadn't brought the scuba gear,
 we never would have needed to check anything.

-We actually wasted a small amount of space - we all brought a pair of tennis shoes, and we didn't really need them.
-(Good sandals served us well, all through the trip.)

 I definitely recommend this way of packing, for any Thailand trip.
 (And if you want to borrow a bag, we have some great ones!)